On Rose: Photo Contest and Bay Area Gallery Exhibition

 - They Rose Up: Photographs about resisting, returning, rebuilding, or becoming.
 This category invites images of courage, defiance, renewal, movement, resilience, and transformation.
 Moments when people, places, communities, or ideas rise from pressure, loss, injustice, silence, or change.

-Entries will be reviewed anonymously by three Bay Area photographers: Becky Jaffe, Sarah Deragon, and Brandon Ruffin.
-Judges will evaluate photographs on their relationship to the theme, visual voice and emotional resonance, and photographic execution.
+Entries will be reviewed anonymously by Bay Area photographers Becky Jaffe, Sarah Deragon, and Brandon Ruffin.
+Photographs will be considered for their interpretation of Rose, visual voice, emotional resonance, and photographic execution.

 Sarah Deragon